Updated November 21, 2024

 Until you have too much.

-Too much merchandise is what I’m seeing more and more in all types of retailers.
-And just merchandising them around the store won't solve the problem.
+I’m seeing too much merchandise in all types of retailers, and just merchandising it around the store won't solve the problem.

 Catherine Lindner, a Walgreen’s VP said it best, “All that go-go 1990s where we were adding items in and adding items in, and people wanted more, more, more, more choice... just didn't pay off.
 Now people say, 'Whoa, you're bombarding me.
 Help me figure out what I need.'"